codahale/veil/docs/design.md

 Both Ed25519 and ML-DSA-65 are well-studied digital signature schemes.
 The novelty of `veil.sig` lies in its use of symmetric cryptography to pre-hash the inputs and to encrypt the two signatures.

-First, the signer's public key, the nonce, and the message are used to derive a 512-bit digest.
+First, the signer's public key and the message are used to derive a 512-bit digest.
 Using the signer's public key strongly binds the signature to the signer's identity.
-Including the nonce ensures that the digest and the deterministic Ed25519 and ML-DSA-65 signatures of the digest are randomized, reducing the threat of fault-injection attacks.

 Second, both Ed25519 and ML-DSA-65 signatures are encrypted with keys derived from the inputs to the protocol.